-- In recent versions of CUDA, threads in the same warp can swap registers. - Provides very efficient intra-warp communication. - But not available in CUDA 2.1.
-2 - Performance trade-offs - A thread can avoid slow, global memory accesses by keeping data in registers. - But, using too many registers reduces the number of threads that can run at the same time.
+- In recent versions of CUDA, threads in the same warp can swap registers. - Provides very efficient intra-warp communication. - For example: to implement the various strides of for compare-and-swap in bitonic sort. - Performance trade-offs - A thread can avoid slow, global memory accesses by keeping data in registers. - But, using too many registers reduces the number of threads that can run at the same time.